stock2shop/website/content/articles/online supply chain integration 101.md

 summary: "So you have an ERP and you have a website to display your products… But something is missing.
 That something is online supply chain integration.
 Here’s the what, who and why."
 lead: "So you have an ERP and you have a website to display your products… But something is missing.
 That something is online supply chain integration: a simple way to make your business work more efficiently, with fewer errors, streamlined."
 image: "/uploads/article_3_online_supply_chain_integration.jpg"
-imageAltText: "online supply chain integration"
+imageAlt: "online supply chain integration"
 date: 2019-07-26
 ---
 ![online supply chain integration](/uploads/article_3_online_supply_chain_integration.jpg)